csci1710/forge-documentation/forge-docs-book/src/testing-chapter/testing.md

 # Testing

-Forge supports several different testing constructs:
+Forge supports several different testing constructs.
+Chiefly:

-- `example`, for expressing that specific instances should satisfy (or not satisfy) a predicate;
+- `example`, for expressing that _specific instances_ should satisfy (or not satisfy) a predicate;
-- `assert`, for expressing that a specific predicate should be necessary or sufficient for another; and
+- `assert`, for expressing that a predicate should be...
-- `test expect`, an expressive and general form that can be somewhat more difficult to use.

-If tests pass, they do not open the visualizer, making them well-suited for building test suites for your Forge models.
+  - sufficient to satisfy another (`is sufficient for`);
+  - necessary for another to be satisfied (`is necessary for`);
+  - is consistent with another, i.e., that the combination of the two predicates can be satisfied by at least one instance (`is consistent with`);
+  - is satisfiable or unsatisfiable (`is sat` and `is unsat`).

+Assertions largely subsume an older testing form, `test expect` blocks, which are less structured and used mostly within Forge's internal test cases.

-**Note on terminology**: we will sometimes refer to `assert` and (some) `test expect` tests as _property tests_.
+**Note on terminology**: we will sometimes refer to tests, particularly assertions of necessity and sufficiency, as _property tests_.
 This is because they can be used to express sweeping expectations about predicates, rather than just the point-wise, single-instance expectations that `example` can.
+We also sometimes refer to a test as a _test of exclusion_ (if it asserts that some set of instances shouldn't be admitted by a predicate) or _test of inclusion_ (to assert that some set of instances should be admitted, or that such an instance exists).

 ~~~admonish note title="Shared Context"
 All the subsections below contain tests for the same small model of tic-tac-toe: